MCP Credit Management

 Pagination

-• Results default to 5 records per page (5 credits)
+Results default to 5 records per page, or 5 credits per page.

-• You can request up to 100 records per page
+You can request up to 100 records per page.
+You are charged only for the pages you load.

 Common Usage Scenarios